 Suddenly he appeared in my line of vision.
-He was sitting on a wide ledge against the long windows where you can watch the planes take off, one leg up, his arm hanging casually over his knee.
+He was sitting on a wide ledge against the long windows where you can watch the planes take off, one leg up, one arm hanging casually over one knee.
 He spotted me and smiled.

-My legs turned to jello..I was 15 years-old again.
+My legs felt wiggly..I was 15 years-old again.

-I walked slowly toward him, gripping my carry-on as if it was a child’s hand..occasionally looking down in almost shame because of the hockey player.
-I didn’t want him to see my eyes – like I said..they were a dead giveaway.
-He hopped off the ledge and I heard him say “Baby” ..reaching for me – genuine love and happiness in his beautiful blue eyes taking my breath away, although my now too tight jeans might have played a part in that.
+I walked slowly toward him, gripping my carry-on as if it was a child’s chubby, little hand..occasionally looking down in almost shame because of hockey guy.
+I didn’t want him to see my eyes, since, like I said, they were a dead giveaway.
+He hopped off the ledge and I heard him say “Baby” as he reached for me – genuine love and happiness in his beautiful blue eyes taking my breath away, although my now too tight jeans might have played a part in that.

 I never thought I’d be one of those people who dropped whatever they were holding and ran into the arms of their significant others at airports.